pnsaeta/p064/docs/SW-Jupyter.md

 ## Code

-The first step in a new notebook is a line containing a magic command that allows graphs to appear in output cells of the notebook.
+The first step in a new notebook is typically a cell that loads the modules you need and contains a *magic command* to specify how to render graphics. containing a magic command that allows graphs to appear in output cells of the notebook.
 Magic lines start with a % (and you can’t put a comment after them the way you can in Python.
 To execute the commands in a cell, make sure the cell is selected and press